 High School students not participating in the NUSTEP program can still use the Library but can not check out books.
 In either case, you can use any Library database on-site.
 Research Assistance is available to you, but Interlibrary Loan Services are not.

 If you live nearby, you can obtain a Courtesy Card that allows you to check out up to 10 books for 28 days at a time.
 You must leave a cash security deposit of $50 (which will be refunded to you, minus any outstanding fees and fines, when you no longer wish to check out books).
 To register for borrowing privileges, please come to the Library between 9:00 a.m. and 4:30 p.m.
 Monday through Friday (or until 11:00 a.m. on Fridays in the Summer).
 If you would like to save a little time, please print and fill out the Courtesy Card Application before coming to the Library.

 You do not need a Courtesy Card to use Library books, journals, or databases on-site.
 Research Assistance is available as well, but Interlibrary Loan Services are not.

 Students From Other Colleges and Universities

 If you are currently enrolled in another college in Western New York (Buffalo/Niagara Falls Metropolitan Area), you can use the book collection and any Library database on-site.
-If you wish to take books out of Niagara University Library, you need to obtain a special card from the library where you attend college.
-It is called an InfoPass card and it will allow you to check out up to 10 books for 28 days at a time.
-Research Assistance is available to you, but Interlibrary Loan is not (though we will lend to your college's library--but you make the request through them).
+If you wish to take books out of Niagara University Library, check to see if your institution participates in the AcademicSHARE program.
+If yes, bring your valid college ID card to our Circulation Desk.
+This program will allow you to check out up to 10 books for 28 days at a time.
+Research Assistance is available to you, but Interlibrary Loan is not (we will lend to your college's library, but you must make the request through them).

 Librarians From Other Institutions